Essay guidelines

 - Avoiding plagiarism

-Before you begin writing an essay, you might be asked to create an essay outline as a separate assignment.
-But, even if you aren’t required to do so, creating an outline as part of the writing process is a smart idea.
+Before writing an essay, you might be asked to create an essay outline as a separate assignment.
+But, even if you aren’t required to do so, creating an outline as part of the writing process is always a good idea.

 Here are few reasons why you should write an essay outline: